Nonreciprocal Equilibrium Josephson Effect of Arbitrary Periodicity from Poor Man's Majorana Zero Modes

 \section{Abstract}

 We show that the Josephson diode effect becomes possible when two coupled antiferromagnetic dimers of point-like magnetic adatoms are deposited on top of a Rashba superconductor.
 The degree of nonreciprocity is substantial when the arising Yu-Shiba-Rusinov (YSR) bound states approach zero energy.
 In this limit, these states behave as weakly coupled poor man's Majorana (PMM) excitations.
-The emergence of PMMs leads to highly dispersive and phase-bias asymmetric Andreev bound state dispersions.
+This PMM regime is accompanied by highly dispersive and phase-bias asymmetric Andreev bound state dispersions.
 In turn, these result in a nonreciprocal Josephson current, whose diode efficiency can be controlled by varying the geometric details of the adatom's spatial configuration.
-In addition, thanks to spin-triplet pairing terms mixing different YSR states, the resulting Josephson effect is $4\pi$-periodic even under equilibrium conditions.
+In addition, thanks to spin-triplet pairing terms mixing different YSR states, the Josephson current can possess any periodicity in equilibrium, including $4\pi$.
 Our work opens the door to observing and harnessing Majorana be\-ha\-vior in currently experimentally accessible topologically trivial systems.